Bylaws and Enforcement

 The City of Moose Jaw contracts Parking Enforcement and Enforcement of the Traffic Bylaw to the Moose Jaw Police Service.
 To learn more, contact the Moose Jaw Police Service at (306) 694-7600.

-The City of Moose Jaw contracts Animal Control and Poundkeeping Services to the Moose Jaw Humane Society (MJHS).
-For more information on MJHS visit their website or call 306-692-1517.
+The City of Moose Jaw contracts Animal Control and Pound keeping Services.
+For concerns relating to dogs or cats, please contact the Moose Jaw Humane Society (MJHS) on their website or call 306-692-1517.

 Animal Protection Services call 306-382-0002 or visit animalprotectionservices.ca